rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/k3s-hardening-guide.md

 - Ensure that the `--audit-log-maxbackup` argument is set to 10 or as appropriate.
 - Ensure that the `--audit-log-maxsize` argument is set to 100 or as appropriate.

-Combined, to enable and configure audit logs, add the following lines to K3s cluster configuration file in Rancher:
+Combined, to enable and configure audit logs, add the following lines to the K3s cluster configuration file in Rancher:

 ```yaml
 spec: